 As an estimator for $T$ we propose the statistic $T_n$ given by

 with $\xi_n$ being the estimator proposed by \citet{chatterjee2021} and given by

 where $R_k$ denotes the rank of $Y_k$ among $Y_1, \dots, Y_n$, i.e., the number of $\ell$ such that $Y_\ell \leq Y_k$, and $L_k$ denotes the number of $\ell$ such that $Y_\ell \geq Y_k$.
-For each $k$, the number $N(k)$ denotes the index $\ell$ such that $\XX_\ell$ is the nearest neighbour of $\XX_k$ with respect to the Euclidean metric on $\R^p$.
-Since there may exist several nearest neighbours of $\XX_k$, ties are broken at random. \\ From the definition of \(\xi_n\) in \eqref{def.estimator.T}, it is immediately apparent that the estimator is built on the dimension reduction principle explained in Subection \ref{Subsect.DimReduct.Princ.} (see also \cite[Section 11]{chatterjee2021} where the authors prove that \(Y_k\) and \(Y_{N(k)}\) are asymptotically conditionally independent given \(\XX\)), which is key to a fast estimation of \(\xi\) and hence \(T\).
+Further, for each $k$, the number $N(k)$ denotes the index $\ell$ such that $\XX_\ell$ is the nearest neighbor of $\XX_k$ with respect to the Euclidean metric on $\R^p$.
+Since there may exist several nearest neighbors of $\XX_k$, ties are broken uniformly at random.
+From the definition of \(\xi_n\) in \eqref{def.estimator.T}, it is apparent that the estimator \(T_n\) is built on the dimension reduction principle explained in Subsection \ref{Subsect.DimReduct.Princ.} (see also \citep[Section 11]{chatterjee2021} where the authors prove that \(Y_k\) and \(Y_{N(k)}\) are asymptotically conditionally independent given \(\XX\)), which is key to a fast estimation of \(\xi\) and hence \(T\).

 As an estimator for the permutation invariant version \(\overline{T}\,,\) we propose the statistic \(\overline{T}_n\) given by

 where \(T_n\) is defined by \eqref{def.estimator}.

 \citet{chatterjee2021} proved that $\xi_n$ is a strongly consistent estimator for $\xi$.
 As a direct consequence, we obtain strong consistency of \(T_n\) and \(\overline{T}_n\) as follows.